digitallinguistics/dlx2html/README.md

 ### Node.js

-To use `scription2html` in Node:
+To use `dlx2html` in Node:

 1. Install the package.

     ```cmd
-    npm install @digitallinguistics/scription2html
+    npm install @digitallinguistics/dlx2html
     # OR
-    yarn add @digitallinguistics/scription2html
+    yarn add @digitallinguistics/dlx2html
     ```

-2. Import the package and use it to convert scription data.
+2. Import the package and use it to convert the data to HTML.

     ```js
-    // Import the scription2html module.
+    // Import the dlx2html module.
-    import convert      from '@digitallinguistics/scription2html'
+    import convert      from '@digitallinguistics/dlx2html'
     import { readFile } from 'node:fs/promises'

-    // Get a reference to your scription text as a String.
+    // Load the data from a JSON-formatted DaFoDiL file.
-    const scription = await readFile(`examples.txt`, `utf-8`)
+    const json = await readFile(`examples.json`, `utf-8`)
+    const data = JSON.parse(json)

     // Convert the text to HTML.
-    const { data, html } = convert(scription, { /* specify options here */ })
+    const html = convert(data, { /* specify options here */ })

-    // Outputs an HTML String.
     console.log(html) // <div class=igl>...</div>

-    // You can also access the underlying data:
-    console.log(data) // { utterances: [...] }
     ```

 ### Browser

-To use `scription2html` in the browser:
+To use `dlx2html` in the browser:

 1. Download the latest version of the library from the [releases][releases] page.
-Copy the `scription2html.js` file to your project.
+Copy the `dlx2html.js` file to your project.

 2. Import and use the script in your code:

     ```html
     <script type=module>

-      // Import the scription2html module
+      // Import the dlx2html module
-      import convert from './scription2html.js'
+      import convert from './dlx2html.js'

-      // Get a reference to your scription text as a String.
+      // Get a reference to your data.
-      const scription = document.body.innerText
+      const json = document.body.innerText
+      const data = JSON.parse(data)

       // Convert the text to HTML.
-      const { data, html } = convert(scription, { /* specify options here */ })
+      const html = convert(data, { /* specify options here */ })

       // Insert the HTML into your page.
       document.body.innerHTML = html

-      // You can also access the underlying data:
-      console.log(data) // { utterances: [...] }

     </script>
     ```

 ### API

-Calling the `scription2html` funtion returns an object with two properties: `html` and `data`.
+Calling the `dlx2html` function returns an HTML string.

-- `html` is the linguistic examples converted to HTML.
-- `data` is the linguistic examples as stored in working memory.
-See the [scription2dlx][scription2dlx] library for more details.

-If no input is provided, `null` is returned.

-If the input is a string containing only whitespace, an empty string is returned for the value of the `html` property.
+If no input, an empty string, or a string containing only whitespace is provided, an empty string is returned.

 ## Options